 To help you find your ideal rewards card, we have compared an contrasted each of the Maybank cards with similar cards from other banks.
 Most of these cards offer fantastic rewards in that cater to people with different needs.

-HSBC Advance Visa Platinum Card is another great travel card without an annual fee.
-Its annual fee, however, does not require a minimum spend level to qualify for the fee waiver; its fee is waived perpetually unconditionally.
-These two cards' biggest difference, then is their reward system.
-HSBC Advance definitely wins on local dining, entertainment and online travel bookings because it offers 4 miles per S$1 spent on these categories.
-However, Maybank Horizon is still better in categories like overseas expenditures (2 miles vs 0.4 miles from HSBC Advance) and foreign transaction fee (1% vs 1.5% from HSBC Advance).
+HSBC Revolution Card is another great travel card without an annual fee.
+Its annual fee, however, has an even lower spending requirement of S$12,500 to qualify for the annual fee waiver.
+HSBC Revolution card provides 2 miles per S$1 spent on dining, entertainment and online shopping (including travel bookings).
+For those who qualify for the HSBC Advance status, HSBC Advance card is an even better option than HSBC Revolution as it doubles Revolution card's 2 mile per S$1 spent to 4 miles.
+Maybank Horizon is still better in categories like dining, travel bookings, overseas expenditures and foreign transaction fee (1% vs 2.5% from HSBC Advance).
 Both cards have excellent value propositions for people with modest budgets.
 However, Maybank Horizon may be more suitable for customers who spend a considerable portion of their time and money outside of Singapore.
-On the other hand, HSBC Advance makes more sense for people who will be spending most of their money locally especially on dining and entertainment.
+On the other hand, HSBC Revolution and HSBC Advance makes more sense for people who will be spending most of their money locally especially on dining and entertainment.

 *ValuePenguin calculates the dollar value of rewards based on S$2,000 of monthly spending.
 We sum the value of points, miles and cashback in dollar terms and subtract the annual fee over a 24-month period.
 The estimates here are ValuePenguin's alone, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.